kaios-dev/bananian/README.md

 # Bananian - Debian for the Nokia 8110 4G and a UI
 ### Compiling
+NOTE: This has been tested only on Debian GNU/Linux.
+There will probably be many errors on non-Debian-based GNU/Linux distros.

-Just run make.
-If it complains about missing compilers, make sure your ARM cross-compiler is named arm-linux-gnueabihf-gcc or arm-linux-gnueabihf-gcc-_version_.
+Just run make as root.
+If it complains about missing compilers, make sure that the package crossbuild-essential-armhf (or similar) is installed.
 ### Installing
 This step requires a rooted phone.
 See [BananaHackers](https://sites.google.com/view/bananahackers/root) for more info.